pallets/quart/docs/http2_tutorial.rst

    You shouldn't use these certificates in production, see :ref:`ssl` for details.

-The command itself and app code is then, see :ref:`http2` for the full details on the SSL settings,
+The command itself and app code is then, see :ref:`http2` full details,

 .. code-block:: python
     :caption: http2.py

-    import ssl

     from quart import Quart